ibm-mas/ansible-devops/docs/playbooks/oneclick-predict.md

 - `CPD_INSTALL_SPARK` True/False - If you HAVE Spark already installed in your cluster, then set it to "false"
 - `CPD_INSTALL_OPENSCALE` True/False - If you HAVE Openscale already installed in your cluster, then set it to "false"
 - `CPD_INSTALL_SPSS` True/False - If you HAVE SPSS Modeler already installed in your cluster, then set it to "false"
-- `CPD_WSL_PROJECT_ID` - Ensure a Project ID Text box has a valid Watson Studio project ID.
-To obtain the project ID, Navigate to Cp4d/Watson Studio and create/Reuse a project.
-Open the project and look into the Browser URL, obtain the project ID from the URL and update Project ID settings.
+- `CPD_PREDICT_WS_PROJECT` - This can be either a Watson Studio project ID or a project name that you want the Predict notebooks and data to be loaded into.
+If a project name is entered, the project will be created if it does not exist.
+The project ID can be found by opening the project in CP4D and copying the ID from the URL- `https://<host>/projects/<project_id>/assets`.
 - `MAS_IMAGE_PULL_POLICY` - Controls the pull policy of predict images.
 As default is set: `IfNotPresent`.
 Avaliable options are:
     - IfNotPresent
     - Always